chanchann/blog/_posts/2025-06-26-sentry-nextjs.md

 title: "Sentry : Nextjs"
 author: "chanchan"
 categories: journal
-tags: [business thinking]
+tags: [web]
 image: mountains.jpg
 toc: true
 ---

 Integrating Sentry with a Next.js application for both frontend and backend error tracking and performance monitoring is a powerful way to gain insights into your application’s health.
 Below, I’ll provide a detailed, step-by-step guide on how to set up Sentry in a Next.js project, covering both the frontend (client-side) and backend (server-side), along with key concepts and best practices.
-The explanation will be in English, as requested, and will include code examples, configuration details, and advanced features to ensure comprehensive understanding.

 ---